The Bordeaux Varietals Defined

 6. Carménère

-Known as Chile’s National wine, Carménère is one of the oldest grapes in winemaking history.
+Known as Chile’s national wine, Carménère is one of the oldest grapes in winemaking history.
 This peppery wine nearly went extinct in France, where colder winters prevented it from producing any summer yields, but it eventually found its home in South America.

 Wait!